35ajstern/simple_academic_website/index.md

 description: Aaron Stern's academic home page
 keywords: Blue, Ham, treats, recycling, mail, being a good boy
 ---
 I am a PhD candidate at UC Berkeley in the <a href="https://ccb.berkeley.edu/academics/phd-in-computational-biology/">Graduate Group in Computational Biology</a> advised by Prof. <a href="http://www.nielsenlab.org/">Rasmus Nielsen</a> of the Depts. of Integrative Biology and Statistics.

-I am interested in theoretical population genetics with a focus on developing methods to study natural selection and applications to human genomics.
+My research interests are in theoretical population genetics with a focus on modeling the genomic signatures of selection and complex trait evolution.
+I'm especially interested in applying these models to determine which parts of the genome have evolved under selection, and when.
+I'm also interested in the interplay of population structure and selection.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>